Darcey Fleming, 'A room' 2024 in the Nunnery Gallery

 Who can enter?

-The prize is open to any artist living or working within an ‘E’ postcode, encompassing E1-E20, SE1-SE28 and EC1-EC4.
+The prize is open to any artist living or working within one of the east London boroughs listed below.
 Submitting artists should hold an arts degree, equivalent arts qualification or be able to show demonstrable commitment to their practice.
 Artist collectives/joint submissions are accepted.

 What media is accepted?